The Bettercare series is endorsed and used by a wide variety of organisations, as well as private individuals and professionals.

 I have made the PEP course a compulsory self-study programme that has to be done by all healthcare workers working with mothers and babies in the Free State… Manapo Hospital in QwaQwa is a success story where we successfully reduced the neonatal mortality rate by 66% in only three months.—Vanessa Booysen

-She has developed training courses for midwives and advanced midwives for the past 20 years, also using the PEP material for Advanced Paediatric Nursing training.
-She participated in the development of the Neonatal Outreach Programme, accepted by the Department of Health for NICUs in specific areas.
+In addition, she has developed training courses for midwives and advanced midwives for the past 20 years and participated in the development of the Neonatal Outreach Programme, accepted by the Department of Health for NICUs in specific areas.

 [The Neonatal Outreach Programme] was finally accepted by the Department of Health and is being conducted for the NICU at IALCH by consultant staff trained for this specific purpose… The PEP programme was suggested for neonatal and maternal care.—Miriam Adhikari